anna-a-m/RAG_data/README.md

-# RAG_data
+# RAG data

-Reports on RAG datasets and benchmarks
+Recent reports on RAG datasets and benchmarks.